 The Takamatsuzuka Tomb is a 10-minute walk or a short bike ride from Asuka Station.
-You can also take the Kame Loop Bus (2 minutes, 190 yen) and get off at Takamatsuzuka stop.
+Alternatively, you can take the Kame Loop Bus (2 minutes, 190 yen) and get off at the Takamatsuzuka stop.

 Takamatsuzuka Tomb

-The Takamatsuzuka Tomb (高松塚古墳, Takamatsuzuka Kofun) is an ancient burial site discovered by accident in the 1960s when a farmer dug into the earth.
-Archaeologists later uncovered a beautifully decorated crypt with wall paintings, gold star constellations on the ceiling, and precious artifacts.
-Although the person buried remains unknown, it's clear they were someone very important in early Japanese history.
+The Takamatsuzuka Tomb (高松塚古墳, Takamatsuzuka Kofun) is an ancient burial site accidentally discovered in the 1960s when a farmer dug into the earth.
+Upon excavation, archaeologists uncovered a beautifully decorated crypt, featuring exquisite wall paintings, gold star constellations on the ceiling, and valuable artifacts.
+While the identity of the person buried remains a mystery, it's clear they held great significance in early Japanese history, as evidenced by the rich artistic and material treasures found within the tomb.

 Hours and Fees